imranture/practice_stats/README.md

 Here you can find practice exercises in Python for each chapter from [OpenIntro Statistics](https://www.openintro.org/book/os/) book.

 The Python labs can be found [here](https://github.com/imranture/OpenIntroStats-Python).

+For any inquiries or further information, please contact via www.imranture.com.